• 0

 Step 8: Add an internal brace

 Once all the screws are in, you then need to add another brace to the inside of the raised bed.
-This ideally should be placed in the middle and stops the raised bed from bowing when full of soil.
+This ideally should be placed in the middle and stop the raised bed from bowing when full of soil.
 It also adds strength & rigidity to your raised bed.

 raised beds garden ninja brace 1